Social Influencer Series | VP Marketing Hubspot, Meghan Keaney Anderson

-Hubspot is an integration partner of Sprinklr and introduced me to the power of social media as a brand builder and the best tool lead generation and conversion to sales.
-It is why I am here today at Sprinklr in this incredible and important MarTech space.
+Hubspot introduced me to the power of social media as a brand builder and the best tool lead generation and conversion to sales.
+It is really why I am here today in social at Lithium Technologies in this incredible and important MarTech space.

 I guess my first question for the young idealist who wanted to save the world with her words as a writer in the non-profit sector - how the heck did you wind up being the VP of Marketing for one of Boston's biggest tech success stories?